ferdavid1/ShoeGranularDelay/README.md

 		Download this projects "grandelay" folder onto your Android device

-		Find the MobMuPlat folder in your internal storage
+		Find the MobMuPlat folder in your internal storage and move the downloaded grandelay folder to this MobMuPlat folder

 		Open MobMuPlat App and the Granular Delay effect (grangui.mmp file)